tonethar/IGME-230-GDD-Master/notes/php-random-activity-demo.md

 - to learn how this code works, read the comments above, and check out the documentation
 - go ahead and click the Submit button on the page, it should reload the page, which will then download and display the activity

+## IV.
+Dicussion

+- That was pretty easy, it really was.
+Downloading web services on the *client-side* using JavaScript is a little more involved
+- For a challenge, try using this [Chuck Norris Web Service](http://www.icndb.com/api/) to download a random joke
+- Another challenge would to switch back to the bored API, add form fields that would allow the user to specify different types of activities with a form field - there are 7 different types -
+"education", "recreational", "social", "diy", "charity", "cooking", "relaxation", "music", and "busywork" - see the API docs about this